3 Reasons Farmland Partners Preferred Is A Strong Risk-Adjusted Buy

 Farmland Partners Preferred shares offer investors a yield that is far superior to many other recession-resistant alternatives in the current low-interest rate environment.

-Investing further up the capital stack into cummulative preferred farmland equity with a de-facto maturity date in 2024 means that the yield is quite safe.
+Investing further up the capital stack into cumulative preferred farmland equity with a de-facto maturity date in 2024 means that the yield is quite safe.

 While no investment is risk-free, Farmland Partners Preferred shares offer investors strong protections against both deflationary and inflationary outcomes over the next few years alongside a lucrative, recession-resistant yield.

 Farmland is arguably the greatest all-around risk-adjusted long-term investment as it combines the recession resistance, minimal disruption risk, and inflation-resistance of gold with the regular and stable cash flows of bonds.
-This powerful combination has resulted in it commonly being referred to as "gold with a dividend" and has enabled it to generate outsized long-term total returns with below-average volatility
+This powerful combination has resulted in it commonly being referred to as "gold with a dividend" and has enabled it to generate outsized long-term total returns with below-average volatility.

 In this article, we will review three reasons to buy our favorite farmland investment opportunity - Farmland Partners Preferred (FPI.PB) - in an environment where we are facing near-zero interest rates, a recession with the potential for a depression, social distancing disruptions to society and the economy, the political uncertainty that comes with any presidential election year, and massive amounts of quantitative easing and deficit spending.